brycewray/hugo-site/content/posts/2020/10/forward-paas.md

 Since I wasn't quite sure upfront how this would work for me, I bought only one month of the Workers Bundled plan (before the announcement of the free tier) to give the whole thing a spin.
 The performance numbers, both on this site and a special testing-only site I have on multiple hosting vendors, were impressive; and I subsequently found the free tier to be impressive, as well, *as long as* I never had to make a lot of changes in a short period of time, in which case the free tier's limits start to bite.
 Since I do find myself doing that from time to time, I decided to stay with the paid plan.
 As I explained to someone via email a few weeks ago:

 > I believe right now I've found a pretty good solution in the combination of Cloudflare Workers and the KV storage; the main thing I have to decide is whether I want to continue to pay five dollars a month for it.
 So far, I'm justifying that expense plus the five-a-month for FastComments and the 14-a-month for Fathom Analytics (although the latter is reduced by a small number of affiliate earnings) by telling myself, "Well, other guys have hobbies that cost a lot more a month than this," but we'll see if my credit card and I can continue to run with that.
-The fallback host choice is still Vercel, since its free tier is so "performant," as the Kewl Kids say these days, but it's hard to ignore that Cloudflare's *[point of presence (POP)]* count vastly outdoes that of Vercel's.
+The fallback host choice is still Vercel, since its free tier is so "performant," as the Kewl Kids say these days, but it's hard to ignore that Cloudflare's *[point of presence (PoP)]* count vastly outdoes that of Vercel's.
 Therefore, as long as I have readers in as many parts of the globe as the analytics keep telling me I do, I feel obligated to put the content out there in a way that makes their experience as pleasant (or, at least, as non-laggy) as possible.

 ----